Oh, it's a long, long while from May to December

 Another treat is the Double Cluster, seen in binoculars or a small telescope.
 Not shown on the chart above, it can be found half way between Perseus and Cassiopeia.
 The double cluster inexplicably didn't appear in Messier's list.
 However each cluster has star designations: h and c.

 It is a wonderful sight in telescope at it's lowest power.
-Even the C-14 telescope at the Rogers Obsercatory can squeeze most of the stars of both clusters with the 50mm Plössl eyepiece, at 80 power.
-However 40 to 50 power magnification is optimal.
+Even a laege telescope can squeeze most of the stars of both clusters with a very low power, wide-field eyepiece.
 The double cluster can be seen with the unaided eye.
 Indeed it was recorded by the Greeks in 150 BC.

 The Double Cluster lies at a distance of about 7,650 light years and its stars are dimmed by 1.8 magnitude by the dust and gas in the plane of the Milky Way.
 Being two magnitudes brighter they would be a spectacular sight without a telescope.
 The telescope overcomes the dimming to produce a spectacular sight.
 The photo below gives just a hint of the spectacular view.

-Stay up late enough in September and the Pleiades will rise, and even Orion.
+Stay up late enough in September and the Pleiades will rise, and even Orion before dawn.
 Just think: The Great Orion Nebula without the frostbite.